MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/implement-widget-provider-win32.md

 ## Update a widget

-Create the **UpdateWidget** helper method to update an active widget.
+Define the **UpdateWidget** helper method to update an active widget.
 Call **WidgetManager::GetDefault** to get the default widget manager instance for the app.
 In this example, we check the name of the widget in the **CompatWidgetInfo** helper struct passed into the method, and then set the appropriate template and data JSON based on which widget is being updated.
 A **WidgetUpdateRequestOptions** is initialized with the template, data, and custom state for the widget being updated and then call **UpdateWidget** to send the updated widget data to the widget host.

 ```cpp
 // WidgetProvider.cpp